InnovativeInventor/docker-pivpn/README.md

 curl -s -L https://bit.ly/2CzLV3T  -o install.sh
 sudo bash
 ```
-When the script prompts for your password, it requires your host root password.

 For most use cases, you just need to press enter all the way through your prompts.

 # Credits